fang-industries/stories/content/episode-2.md

 ### Wholesome brother-hood

-Jason walks in the porch — "You good Tim?
+Jason walks in the porch — “You good Tim?
 Why are you here?
-Shouldn't you be asleep?", he asks.
+Shouldn't you be asleep?”, he asks.

-"Oh, it's nothing, don't worry.
-You should go back to sleep", Tim responds.
+“Oh, it's nothing, don't worry.
+You should go back to sleep”, Tim responds.

-Jason: _"I can clearly see you in tears, Tim.
-Just tell me what's wrong."_
+Jason: _“I can clearly see you in tears, Tim.
+Just tell me what's wrong.”_

-Tim: _"I... just want to feel free."_
+Tim: _“I... just want to feel free.”_

-Tim: _"Everyday, I go through my job.
+Tim: _“Everyday, I go through my job.
 5 to 11, sometimes I feel I just wanna collapse and curl up in to tears.
-But I know I can't do that, because then there would be no-one to take care of you guys, and you all, mean the world to me."_
+But I know I can't do that, because then there would be no-one to take care of you guys, and you all, mean the world to me.”_

-Tim: _"Do me a favour please, take care of your brothers and sisters if I am gone, okay?
-It's the only thing I'm asking for."_
+Tim: _“Do me a favour please, take care of your brothers and sisters if I am gone, okay?
+It's the only thing I'm asking for.”_

-Jason: _"Of course dude, I promise."_
+Jason: _“Of course dude, I promise.”_

-Tim: _"Thank you so much.
-I appreciate it."_
+Tim: _“Thank you so much.
+I appreciate it.”_

 Jason reaches in for a hug, comforting Tim in the process.

-Jason whispers an "I love you, bro" in Tim's ears, he lets out a tear in his left eye knowing that deep down, he already has everything he wants.
+Jason whispers an “I love you, bro” in Tim's ears, he lets out a tear in his left eye knowing that deep down, he already has everything he wants.

 Tim heads off to bed, feeling comforted in a way he hasn't felt in a long, long time.